Before you Start

 - View the Typography values for a text layer, including font, weight, line height, and more.

-- Use the Color section to view values in Hex, RGB, CSS, HSL, and HSB formats.
+- Use the Color section to view values in Hex, RGB, CSS, HSL, and HSB color models.

-- Copy values for an object's Shadows and Borders.
+- Copy values for an object's Shadows (inner and drop shadow) and Borders (stroke).

-- View your selection's Code in CSS, iOS, and Android.
+- View CSS, iOS, and Android Code for your selection.

 Each section of the Inspect panel lets you copy individual values or entire sets of related properties.